agsb/6502.MINT/arch/6502/Stacks.md

             LDY \idz; LDA \ptr_lo + 0, Y; STA \lsb; LDA \ptr_hi + 0, Y; STA \msb; INY; STY \idx}
       .endmacro

-allow 256 words deep at any address of memory, uses 6 bytes at page zero, stack size at idz+1.
+Uses 6 bytes at page zero, stack size at idz+1.
-_any operations with values at stack could be at direct offset_ _multitask or multiuser could split or copy the stack_ _multitask or multiuser need split the stack_
+_Any operations with values at stack could be at direct offset_

 #### what do